awsdocs/aws-iot-docs/developerguide/create-iot-resources.md

    1. In the **Name** field, enter a name for the policy \(for example, **My\_Iot\_Policy**\)\.
 Do not use personally identifiable information in your policy names\.

    1. In the **Action** field, enter **iot:Connect,iot:Receive,iot:Publish,iot:Subscribe**\.
-These are the actions that the device will need permission to perform when it runs the example program from the device SDK\.
+These are the actions that the device will need permission to perform when it runs the example program from the Device SDK\.

       For more information about IoT policies, see [AWS IoT Core policies](iot-policies.md)\.